-- (5) "Corporation" means Nevada Exploration Inc.; - (6) "Director" means a director of the Corporation or of an Affiliate; - (7) "Disinterested Shareholder Approval" has the meaning ascribed thereto by the Exchange in "Policy 4.4 Security Based Compensation" of the Exchange's Corporate Finance Manual; - (8) "Eligible Person" means a Director, Officer, Employee or Consultant, and includes an issuer all the voting securities of which are owned by Eligible Persons; provided that, while the Corporation is a Capital Pool Company, Eligible Person means a Director, Officer or Consultant; - (9) "Eligible Participant" means an Eligible Person who has been granted an Option; - (10) "Employee" means an individual who:
+- (5) "Corporation" means Nevada Exploration Inc.; - (6) "Director" means a director of the Corporation or of an Affiliate; - (7) "Disinterested Shareholder Approval" has the meaning ascribed thereto by the Exchange in "Policy 4.4 Security Based Compensation" of the Exchange's Corporate Finance Manual; - (8) "Eligible Person" means, subject to applicable laws and the applicable rules and regulations of the regulatory authorities to which the Corporation is subject: a director, Officer, Management Company Employee, Employee or Consultant of the Corporation or any of its subsidiaries or Affiliates; - (9) "Eligible Participant" means an Eligible Person who has been granted an Option; - (10) "Employee" means an individual who:

-- (a) is considered an employee of the Corporation or an Affiliate under the Income Tax Act, i.e. for whom income tax, employment insurance and Canada Pension Plan deductions must be made at source, - (b) works full-time for the Corporation or an Affiliate providing services normally provided by an employee and who is subject to the same control and direction by the Corporation or the Affiliate over the details and method of work as an employee of the Corporation or the Affiliate, but for whom income tax deductions are not made at source, or - (c) works for the Corporation or an Affiliate on a continuing and regular basis for a minimum amount of time per week providing services normally provided by an employee and who is subject to the same control and direction by the Corporation or the Affiliate over the details and method of work as an employee of the Corporation or the Affiliate, but for whom income tax deductions are not made at source; - (11) "Exchange" means the TSX Venture Exchange and any successor entity; - (12) "Expiry Date" means the last day of the term for an Option, as set by the Board at the time of grant in accordance with Section 1.1 and, if applicable, as amended from time to time; - (13) "Insider" has the meaning ascribed thereto by the Exchange; - (14) "Investor Relations Activities" has the meaning ascribed thereto by the Exchange; - (15) "Management Company Employee" means an individual who is employed by a person providing management services to the Corporation or an Affiliate which are required for the ongoing successful operation of the business enterprise of the Corporation or the Affiliate. but excluding a person providing Investor Relations Activities: - (16) "Officer" means an officer of the Corporation or of an Affiliate, and includes a Management Company Employee; - (17) "Option" means an option to purchase Common Shares pursuant to this Plan; - (18) "Plan" means this Amended and Restated Incentive Stock Option Plan; - (19) "Security Based Compensation Plan" has the meaning specified in the policies of the Exchange; and - (20) "Termination Date" means the date upon which an Eligible Person ceases to qualify as an Eligible Person as that term is defined above.
+- (a) is considered an employee of the Corporation or an Affiliate under the Income Tax Act, i.e. for whom income tax, employment insurance and Canada Pension Plan deductions must be made at source, - (b) works full-time for the Corporation or an Affiliate providing services normally provided by an employee and who is subject to the same control and direction by the Corporation or the Affiliate over the details and method of work as an employee of the Corporation or the Affiliate, but for whom income tax deductions are not made at source, or - (c) works for the Corporation or an Affiliate on a continuing and regular basis for a minimum amount of time per week providing services normally provided by an employee and who is subject to the same control and direction by the Corporation or the Affiliate over the details and method of work as an employee of the Corporation or the Affiliate, but for whom income tax deductions are not made at source; - (11) "Exchange" means the TSX Venture Exchange and any successor entity; - (12) "Expiry Date" means the last day of the term for an Option, as set by the Board at the time of grant in accordance with Section 1.1 and, if applicable, as amended from time to time; - (13) "Insider" has the meaning ascribed thereto by the Exchange; - (14) "Investor Relations Activities" has the meaning ascribed thereto by the Exchange; - (15) "Management Company Employee" means an individual who is employed by a person providing management services to the Corporation or an Affiliate which are required for the ongoing successful operation of the business enterprise of the Corporation or the Affiliate. but excluding a person providing Investor Relations Activities: - (16) "Officer" means an officer of the Corporation or of an Affiliate, and includes a Management Company Employee; - (17) "Option" means an option to purchase Common Shares pursuant to this Plan; - (18) "Plan" means this Incentive Stock Option Plan; - (19) "Security Based Compensation Plan" has the meaning specified in the policies of the Exchange; and - (20) "Termination Date" means the date upon which an Eligible Person ceases to qualify as an Eligible Person as that term is defined above.